Colegio de Contadores de Chile

 • SMO 6: Investigation and Discipline

-The CCCH and its regional councils carry out I&D processes on an ongoing basis.
+The CCCH and its regional councils carry out I&D processes continuously.
 The CCCH reports it has issued procedures and guidance for I&D systems at regional councils that are incorporated under the umbrella of the CCCH.
-As part of its efforts to align its system with the international best practices, in 2019 and 2021, the assessed its I&D policies and processes against the requirements of SMO 6 and identified gaps.
-These include the composition of members of the I&D committee (i.e. no non-accountants); public interest considerations (results of the proceedings are not publicly available) and the CCCH is prohibited by the Chilean Constitution to impose penalties such as loss of professional designation or exclusion from membership, among others.
+As part of its efforts to align its system with international best practices, in 2019 and 2021, it assessed its I&D policies and processes against the requirements of SMO 6 and identified gaps.
+These include the composition of members of the I&D committee (i.e., no non-accountants); public interest considerations (results of the proceedings are not publicly available) and the CCCH is prohibited by the Chilean Constitution to impose penalties such as loss of professional designation or exclusion from membership, among others.

 Current Status: Consider